Suspect in Idaho shootout fired once or twice

-The father, James Everet DiMaggio, was arrested after breaking into the home of his ex-girlfriend in 1988, wearing a ski mask and a carrying a sawed-off shotgun and handcuffs, Spanswick said.
-The former girlfriend wasn't home, but DiMaggio held her 16-year daughter and her boyfriend at gunpoint.
+The father, James Everet DiMaggio, was arrested after breaking into the home of his ex-girlfriend in 1988, wearing a ski mask and carrying a sawed-off shotgun and handcuffs, Spanswick said.
+The former girlfriend wasn’t home, but DiMaggio held her 16-year daughter and her boyfriend at gunpoint.
 The girl escaped after asking to use the bathroom.

-The elder DiMaggio was imprisoned for a separate attack and died in 1998 after consuming a large amount of methamphetamine intravenously and walking into the desert.
+The elder DiMaggio was later imprisoned for a separate attack and died in 1998 after consuming a large amount of methamphetamine intravenously and walking into the desert.

-The massive search for Hannah Anderson probably would have taken longer if a sharp-eyed retired sheriff and three other horseback riders in the rugged backcountry hadn't seen the pair Wednesday.
-Gore called it the "key event" in the search.
+The massive search for Hannah Anderson probably would have taken longer if not for a sharp-eyed retired sheriff and three other horseback riders in the rugged backcountry hadn’t seen the pair Wednesday.
+Gore called it the “key event” in the search.